23 SEPT 2020 // Helmholtz virtual data science career day 2020

 - Working knowledge of R

-Prof. Dr. Bernd Bischl (LMU Munich, MCML); Tobias Pielok (LMU Munich); Dr. Heidi Seibold (HMGU, LMU Munich, Bielefeld University); tba
+Bernd Bischl (LMU München, MCML); Tobias Pielok (LMU München); Heidi Seibold (Helmholtz AI)

 MUDS, Helmholtz AI and HIDA are part of the Helmholtz Incubator Information & Data Science.